temporalio/documentation/docs/application-development/features.md

 A [Namespace](/namespaces#) is a unit of isolation within the Temporal Platform.

-You can use Namespaces to match the development lifecycle; for example, having separate `dev` and `prod` Namespaces.
-Or you could use them to ensure Workflow Executions between different teams never communicate; such as ensuring that the `teamA` Namespace never impacts the `teamB` Namespace.
+Namespaces are created on the Temporal Cluster, and provide a range of controls to achieve isolation on Workflow Executions.

+You must [register a Namespace](#register-namespace) with the Temporal Cluster before setting it in the Temporal Client.
+Once registered, you can get details for your Namespaces, update Namespace configuration, and deprecate or delete your Namespaces.

+### Register Namespace

+Registering a Namespace creates a Namespace on the Temporal Cluster or Temporal Cloud.

-On Temporal Cloud, use the [Temporal Cloud UI](/cloud/how-to-manage-namespaces-in-temporal-cloud#create-a-namespace) or [tcld commands](https://docs.temporal.io/cloud/tcld/namespace/) to create and manage Namespaces.
+On Temporal Cloud, use the [Temporal Cloud UI](/cloud/how-to-manage-namespaces-in-temporal-cloud#create-a-namespace) or [tcld commands](https://docs.temporal.io/cloud/tcld/namespace/) to create Namespaces.

-On self-hosted Temporal Cluster, you can register and manage your Namespaces using tctl (recommended) or programmatically using APIs.
+On self-hosted Temporal Cluster, you can register your Namespaces using tctl (recommended) or programmatically using APIs.
 Note that these APIs and tctl commands will not work with Temporal Cloud.

 Use a custom [Authorizer](/clusters#authorizer-plugin) on your Frontend Service in the Temporal Cluster to set restrictions on who can create, update, or deprecate Namespaces.

-You must register a Namespace with the Temporal Cluster before setting it in the Temporal Client.

 <Tabs
 defaultValue="go"